staab/bombadillo/README.md

 Translation:

 ```
-In the hollow of a tree, under the sky
+In my treehouse, under the sky
 Wind, beckon me
 To sleep and dream
 ```